sstaub/eOS3/README.md

 The main development platform is the Raspberry Pi Pico(2) based on the RP2040/RP2350 microcontroller.<br>
 Only boards with native USB are supported, in the moment this is RaspeberryPI Pico(2) and Teensy (3.5 and 4.1), these boards have also native `printf` support.<br>
-From Arduino it should work with boards like GIGA or Arduin Uno Q.<br>
+From Arduino it should work with boards like GIGA or Arduino Uno Q.<br>

 **Pro of the Picos**